simonaertssen/MIT-6.172-Performance-Engineering-of-Software-Systems/Project 1 - Bit Hacks/README.md

 # Project 1 Writeup:

-## Initial performance of gthe program:
+## Initial performance of the program: